aleamb/pong3d/README.md

 set FREETYPE_DIR=<Fretype lib location>
 set GLEW_DIR=<glew lib location>
 ```
 8. Modifiy your system PATH environment variable adding each DLL directory for 64 bits.
-This is for execute program from Visual Studio without copy DLL's in project directory.
+This is for execute program from Visual Studio without copy DLL files in project directory.
 9. Go to project source

 ```